jbrukh/bayesian/README.md

-## Naive Bayesian Classification with TF-IDF support
+## Naive Bayesian Classification

-Perform naive Bayesian classification into an arbitrary number of classes on sets of strings.
+Perform naive Bayesian classification into an arbitrary number of classes on sets of strings. `bayesian` also supports term frequency-inverse document frequency calculations ([TF-IDF](https://www.wikiwand.com/en/Tf%E2%80%93idf)).

-Copyright (c) 2011.
+Copyright (c) 2011-2017.
 Jake Brukhman. (jbrukh@gmail.com).
 All rights reserved.
 See the LICENSE file for BSD-style license.

-Forked from github.com/jbrukh/bayesian

-Added TF-IDF (term frequency–inverse document frequency) capability.
-Gain quite a bit of accurancy !

 ------------

 ### Background

-See code comments for a refresher on naive Bayesian classifiers.
+This is meant to be an low-entry barrier Go library for basic Bayesian classification.
+See code comments for a refresher on naive Bayesian classifiers, and please take some time to understand underflow edge cases as this otherwise may result in innacurate classifications.

 ------------